samizerouta/retrofit2-download-adapter/README.md

 ### Tag ###

-Extra data can be stored with `.tag`, it can be handy in some situation.
+Extra data can be stored with `.tag`, it can be handy in some situations.

 ```java
 MyFilePojo myFilePojo = ...